cwiep/online-handwriting-tools/Readme.md

 * online-handwritten features (see traj/trajfeat.py for documentation)
 * configuration of the spatial pyramid (see traj/spatialpyramid for documentation)

+The tool's output is written in numpy-text format and is either a sequence of feature vectors (one for each point of the given trajectory, one vector per line) or a bag-of-features representation of the trajectory (one bin-value per line).

 ## Dependencies
 * numpy
 * scipy